shinesamuel1989/Getting-CleaningData/README.md

 # Getting-CleaningData
 Repository for Coursera course Getting and Cleaning Data.
-See README.md files in individual folders.